MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 Before launching the scraper you have to change the settings.py:

-Here are the changing I made:
+Here are the changing we made:

 ```python
 # Obey robots.txt rules